On Automating Video Game Regression Testing by Planning and Learning: Proof of concept: A Simple RPG Game

-In order to test whether a generated plan (test script) is valid, we implemented automatic test script execution.
+In order to test whether a generated plan (test script) is valid\footnote{A test script is valid if it is executable in a bug-free implementation of the game.
+If a test script is valid, but not executable, then a bug in the game is indicated}, we implemented automatic test script execution.
 In this case, it was very easy, since the game is controlled just by moving the hero.
 Quests are activated/completed automatically when their requirements are fulfilled and the hero comes near their NPC.
 Also, items are picked up automatically just by walking up to them.
 Therefore, to execute the test scripts we only need to execute the Move actions.
-We did that by simulating the pushing of the arrow buttons in the directions of the next goal tile until we are close enough to the center of that tile.
-Further data related to this example are provided in this submission's supplementary material.
+We did that by simulating the pushing of the arrow buttons in the directions of the next goal tile until we are close enough to the center of that tile\footnote{A recording of the plan execution within the game is available here: \url{https://www.youtube.com/watch?v=BASKvQAbG04}}.